Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

-Online meeting, forget to turn on the mic and keep talking nonstop – everyone has gone through this, right? 😅
+Online meeting where you forget to turn on the mic and talk non-stop – everyone’s been through this feeling, right? 😅

 Part 1: Why do you need this app?